 As a company, V-ID took the uncommon path of developing a product before raising funding.
-Further, they onboarded several clients during this period.
-This was followed by a private sale of 12% of the total 100,000,000 VIDT tokens being created, and, in Q3-Q4 2018, V-ID launched an ICO, offering 50,000,000 VIDT to the public. $3.6mn was raised during this period, with 36mn unsold tokens burned and 14mn distributed to investors, equating to an average price per VIDT of $0.25.
-As of this month, V-ID has spent $1.8mn of this capital, but the project states it has a 24-month runway, excluding positive cash flow from revenues generated moving forward.
+Further, they on-boarded several clients during this period.
+This was followed by a private sale of 12% of the total 100,000,000 VIDT tokens being created, and, in Q3-Q4 2018, V-ID launched an ICO, offering 50,000,000 VIDT to the public. $3.4mn was raised during this period, with 36mn unsold tokens burned and 14mn distributed to investors, equating to an average price per VIDT of ~$0.25.

-They are seeking to become the market leader in file protection and validation, with the V-ID software already having 30 clients and currently processing ~50,000 validations per month.
+V-ID is primarily focused on file verification and data validation, seeking to become the market leader in these sectors, with the V-ID software already having over 40 clients and currently processing ~82,200 validations per month, as per June data.

 As stated in their whitepaper:

 “V-ID is built to help prevent document fraud and add value by validating and verifying documents using blockchain technology.
 Our mission is to safely certify and secure all digital assets, so fraud and errors no longer hold back society’s innovations in digitalization.
 The service utilizes generic and trusted principles to enable validation and verification for any digital file, of any publisher.
 This is possible thanks to the immutable and transparent nature of blockchain.”

 Given that V-ID already has a working product, a client base and transparent data on the growth of the business, I look forward to evaluating the progress made since its inception.